Food and drink you should avoid for a good night’s sleep

 1. Coffee

 Consuming up to 400mg of caffeine a day can have a positive effect on our bodies, increasing our alertness and concentration.
-However, it can take up to six hours for caffeine to leave the body, meaning that a post-4pm coffee break could have night-time repercussions.
+However, caffeine can stay in the body for many hours after consumption, meaning that a post-4pm coffee break could have nighttime repercussions.
 For reference, an average cup of coffee contains up to 100mg of caffeine, while a cup of black or green tea has up to 50mg.
-Consumed in the evening, all of these drinks can have a detrimental impact on our sleep – not just because caffeine is a stimulant, but also because it has a diuretic effect.
+"If you’re finding it hard to nod off, try swapping to decaf or herbal tea after lunch rather than cutting caffeine completely," suggests Garry.

 Now discover the foods to eat (and avoid) for a longer, healthier life